enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-block-scoping.md

 // 2
 ```

-Using `let` with iterations, you kind of declare a new scope for every iteration step.
+Using `let` with iterations, you declare a new scope for every iteration step.

 ---
 ## Practice